danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 \begin{description}
  \item \textbf{ImagesToLARModel.jl}: main module for the software, it takes input parameters and start images conversion
- \item \textbf{ImagesConvertion.jl}: it is called by \texttt{ImagesToLARModel.jl} module and controls the entire conversion process calling all other modules
+ \item \textbf{ImagesConversion.jl}: it is called by \texttt{ImagesToLARModel.jl} module and controls the entire conversion process calling all other modules
  \item \textbf{GenerateBorderMatrix.jl}: it generates the boundary operator for grid specified in input, saving it in a JSON file
  \item \textbf{PngStack2Array3dJulia.jl}: it is responsible of images loading and conversion into computable data
  \item \textbf{Lar2Julia.jl}: it contains a small subset of LAR functions written in Julia language